Seton Shields* Genealogy Grants

 What Do You Mean by "Genealogy Grants"?

-Genealogical societies, local and specialized libraries, and avid genealogists are always short of the funds they need to buy appropriate books and CDs, acquire the necessary computers and peripherals, get collected information into print, and pursue other projects.
+Genealogical societies, local and specialized libraries, and avid genealogists are always short of the funds they need to access or buy appropriate research resources, acquire computers and other equipment, get collected information into print, digitized, and/or online, and pursue other projects.
 I’d like to take a tiny step toward addressing this problem.

 I'm just one person, so I can only give small amounts, but I'm operating on the optimistic principle that every little bit helps.
 For the few minutes it takes to complete this form, you may be able to buy that handful of books or that scanner that's been on your wish list for so long.

 There is none.
 Honest.
 I have had so much fun with genealogy for three decades and have benefited from the help of countless other genealogists.
 Now it's my turn to give back to the genealogical community.

 Read More about Megan's Seton Shields Genealogy Grant program in this Wall Street Journal article

 For the final quarter of 2016, I awarded a grant to The Statue of Liberty-Ellis Island Foundation

 to assist with the building of the new Statue of Liberty Museum.

 I've long taken a special interest in Annie Moore, the first immigrant to ever arrive at Ellis Island, and as January 1st of this year marked the 125th anniversary of both Ellis Island and her arrival there, supporting the construction of this new museum seemed a fitting tribute.